samuelvanderwaal/samuelvanderwaal.github.io/aboutme.md

 ### Investing

-I am interested in investments outside of blockchains.
+I am interested in investments both inside and outside of the blockchain space.
 Contact me if you think we would make a good team.

+### Lifting

+I have been powerlifting for 4-5 years but am not competitive at the state level.

+My best lifts:

+Deadlift 475 lbs (215 kg)
+Squat 525 lbs (238 kg)
+Bench 300 lbs (136)